JuKu/ts-connect-backend/README.md

 Next, install the required NodeJS dependencies.
 Therefor go to the cloned source code directory (ts-connect-backend) and execute the following command:\
 `npm install`

+## Create configuration files

+In `config` directory there are several example configuration files.
+Remove the `.example` from these files (e.q. mongodb.example.cfg --> mongodb.cfg) and replace the values in these configuration files.
+You have to do this for all configuration files.

 # Start the server

 Run this command in shell:\